Field and Stable Management

 The person responsible for the welfare of the donkey must be over 18 years old.
 This person must be a resident at the Host Farm on a full time basis.
 The whole family should be agreeable to having donkeys.
 The Host caregiver(s) agree to spend sufficient time with the donkey to help develop a bond and increase the sociability and well-being of the donkey.

 A DSC barn staff member will inspect the Host Farm and the donkey(s) on an annual basis.
 Whenever possible, appointments are made.

 The DSC reserves the right to remove the donkey if it is found to be in ill health, mistreated, if any of the Terms and Conditions is broken or for any other reason.

 The DSC must be notified of all changes that may affect the donkey, e.g., addition or loss of other animals sharing the paddock/shelter, loss of facilities due to storm damage, etc. If the person responsible for the DSC donkey is going to be away for longer than a week, then the DSC should be notified and given the name of the substitute caretaker.

 The DSC must be notified of plans to move house, whether you wish to keep the donkey or not.
 New premises will be inspected and passed by the DSC in reasonable time.
 Changes to phone numbers and email addresses should be reported immediately.

 Insurance & Liability

-The Foster Farm agrees to carry liability insurance during the time it fosters a Donkey Sanctuary of Canada donkey.
-The foster farm indemnifies the Donkey Sanctuary of Canada against all claims arising out of any claim relating to the donkey in its possession under the Donkey Sanctuary Foster Farm Program.
+The Host Farm agrees to carry liability insurance during the time it hosts a Donkey Sanctuary of Canada donkey.
+The host farm indemnifies the Donkey Sanctuary of Canada against all claims arising out of any claim relating to the donkey in its possession under the Donkey Sanctuary Host Farm Network.

-Donkeys placed in the DSC Foster Farm Program will remain the property of The Donkey Sanctuary of Canada.
+Donkeys placed in the DSC Host Farm Network will remain the property of The Donkey Sanctuary of Canada.